purohit-arun/purohit-arun/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Android,Django
+Android,Django,Kotlin
 - 🌱 I’m currently learning ...
-Python Data science
+Machine Learning
 - 👯 I’m looking to collaborate on ...
-Advanced Adnroid Apps
+Advanced Adnroid Apps(using Koltin)
 - 🤔 I’m looking for help with ...
-ML
+Django and Android
-- 💬 Ask me about ... anything
+- 💬 Ask me about ... anything related to tech
 - 📫 How to reach me: ... rajpurohitarun97@gmail.com
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I'm still learning